xtanaa001/academic-kickstart/content/authors/admin/_index.md

 My research generally lies at the intersection of online algorithms, mechanism design, and machine learning.
 Current topics of interest include algorithmic aspects of [Online Mechanism Design](/research/#online-mechanism-design) and [Data-Driven Online Decision-Making](/research/#online-learning).

-I am also interested in applications where the theoretic study of incentives, learning and algorithms provides rich insight for the optimization of networked systems in the presence of private data held by self-interested agents.
+I am most excited by problems where the theoretic study of incentives, learning and algorithms provides rich insight for the design of real-world networks, platforms, and markets in the presence of private data held by self-interested agents.
 Current applications include [Computer Networks](/research/#computer-networks), [Cloud Computing](/research/#cloud-computing) and [Energy Systems](/research/#energy-systems).

 ### This website is still under construction!
 Information shown here may be incomplete or even misleading!